openneuropet/BrainHack-Nordic/index.md

 ### About

-**Monday 22th of January** is an educational session around BIDS - it can be attended on it's own if that's just what you are interested in.
-While being educational, this remains BrainHack, so bring along data to either curate them, or try BIDS apps.
+**Monday 22th of January** This day is devoted to onboarding and training for researchers covering the basics of the BIDS standard, as well as more focused hands-on sessions in the afternoon.
+It can be attended independently if that's just what you are interested in.
+While being educational, this remains BrainHack, so bring along data to curate them, or try BIDS apps.
 The afternoon will have parallel events with either a PET focus or an electrophysiological derivatives focus.

 **23rd and 24th** are dedicated to projects, being from the BIDS training session, or anything else you want, in total unconference style.